munificent/craftinginterpreters/book/superclasses.md

 1. A tenet of object-oriented programming is that a class should ensure new objects are in a valid state.
 In Lox, that means defining an initializer that populates the instance's fields.
-Inheritance complicates this because the instance must be in a valid state according to all of the classes in the object's inheritance chain.
+Inheritance complicates invariants because the instance must be in a valid state according to all of the classes in the object's inheritance chain.

     The easy part is remembering to call `super.init()` in each subclass's `init()` method.
 The harder part is fields.
 There is nothing preventing two